 Andrew L. Johnson is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and represents individuals and companies in cases involving professional liability, premises liability, general casualty, and commercial disputes.
 His clientele includes attorneys and law firms, insurance brokers, large and small entities, management companies, staffing agencies, real estate agents, community associations, and financial-services providers.

 Andrew handles matters around Texas state courts and in federal courts, arbitrations, and other proceedings, such as before FINRA, the Texas Real Estate Commission, and the Office of the Chief Disciplinary Counsel of the State Bar of Texas.
 He has substantial experience drafting appellate briefs, original proceedings, summary-judgment motions, motions to dismiss, post-arbitration motions, jury charges, and expert-related motions.
+Andrew frequently handles proceedings and appeals involving the Texas Citizens Participation Act (Chapter 27 of the Texas Civil Practice and Remedies Code, also called the Anti-SLAPP statute), the Certificate of Merit statute (Chapter 150 of the Texas Civil Practice and Remedies Code), special appearances challenging personal jurisdiction, and post-appraisal motions in insurance disputes.
 He also often argues before courts of appeals.

 Before Thompson Coe, Andrew worked as a staff attorney at the Fourteenth Court of Appeals of Texas.
 While at the court, he wrote well over 100 proposed opinions, including in complex civil appeals.